 Research Intern at the Annette Strauss Institute for Civic Life; Texas Civic Ambassador; University Wide Representative in Student Government; Representative to University Panhellenic Council’s Diversity and Inclusion Committee; University Unions Board Member; Intern for Senator Jane Nelson & the Senate Finance Committee; First Amendment Scholar; Longhorn Legislative Aide; Zeta Tau Alpha Sorority

 What drew you to the Forty Acres Scholars Program?

 As a high schooler applying to colleges, I wanted it all.
 I dreamed of being a part of a diverse, thought provoking student body, but I also craved the fellowship and memories only a tight knit group can provide.
 I simultaneously desired to roam the globe in search of new experiences and knew I couldn’t go without the culture (or the queso!) of my beloved home state.
-I wanted a University with first rate professors and faculties, but I didn’t want the price tag or competitive atmosphere that normally comes with such a school.
+I wanted a university with first-rate academics, but I didn’t want the price tag or competitive atmosphere that normally comes with such a school.
 Naturally, this was a hard bill to fit, but the Forty Acres Scholars Program manages to check every box.
 As a scholar, I have the resources to travel and learn anywhere I wish with the guarantee that I’ll always have a home waiting for me in the Lone Star State.
-I am afforded access to some of the best professors, caring administrators, and dedicated alumni in the world, but I don’t have to shudder when I check my bank account.
-Most importantly, I get to enjoy a community of genuine, astute students who are knowledgeable and passionate about a wide array of topics.
-As a Forty Acres scholar, I truly get the best of both worlds.
+I am afforded access to some of the best professors, caring administrators, and dedicated alumni in the world- free of cost.
+Most importantly, I get to enjoy a community of genuine, curious students who are passionate about a wide array of topics.